hpreston/twtv_netdevops_webinar/README.md

 # Demo 1: Vagrant
 ***Note1: This demo uses a lot of local memory (8GB).
 Be sure to close all unneeded programs.***

 ***Note2: This demo assumes that you have already created the box for nxos/7.0.3.I7.2.
-If you lack it, skip to the end of this demo to create the box.***
+If you lack it, skip to the end of this demo for information on how to create the box.***

 1. Explore different Vagrant commands.